Profiling Xamarin.iOS Applications with Instruments

-We can use the iOS developer app to profile Instruments in Xamarin.iOS or we can use the simulator.
+Xcode Instruments is a tool that can be used to to profile Xamarin.iOS apps on a device or in the simulator.
 Mono uses its Just-in-Time model to compile code and Instruments doesn’t interpret this kind of data well, so it can be difficult to work with output from simulator-based applications that use Instruments.
-Because of this issue, we’ll concentrate on how to use the developer app to interpret Instruments output in this document.
+Because of this issue, this guide will concentrate on how to use the developer app to interpret Instruments output in this document.

 Opening the Instruments App

 Select the device and run the Instruments app:

 - Open the Xamarin.iOS project in Visual Studio for Mac.